 So how do I transfer big data to Google Drive?

-Of course, the most reliable way to move your data is to use transfer apps provided by Google.
+The most reliable way to move your data is to use transfer apps provided by Google.
 In this case, you get a secure & trustworthy tool, compatible with Google Drive.
 There are three options here – choose whichever suits you best:

 1) Storage Transfer Service